Financial Stress? These 5 Financial Decisions Might Positively Impact Your Mental Health

 Let’s not fool ourselves – there is a HUGE connection between financial stress and mental health.

-// We recommend helpful products in our articles.
+We recommend helpful products in our articles.
 Read our full disclosure here.
+The content on this website is not intended to be a substitute for professional advice, diagnosis, or treatment.

 Please note: This is not financial advice.
-These are opinions of article authors.
+These are the opinions of the article authors.
 All content on this site is information of a general nature and does not address the circumstances of any particular individual.

 When discussing financial stress, or finances in the context of mental health, it is easy to jump straight to the cost of health care.
-The high price of healthcare is a common topic of discussion in the US, with entire political campaigns running with this at their center.

-However, there is a greater connection between finances and mental health than just the cost of care.
 Various money problems can become a strain on a person’s mental health, and poor mental health can lead to even more money problems.
-This can create a vicious cycle of financial stress – one that is pretty hard to break out of.

 Even though financial stress is a common (and natural) part of many peoples’ lives, there are certain financial decisions we can make which might positively impact our mental health and reduce the amount of financial stress in our life.